On average 69.5% of shopping baskets are abandoned.

 But don’t worry.
 With a clearly defined strategy, you can use cart abandonment campaigns to optimise conversions and communicate with your customers on a more personal level.

-What is basket abandonment?
+What is cart abandonment?

-After an hour or so of shopping, you decide to leave your full trolley by the kiosk and, for reasons unknown to the shop keepers, walk out of the shop.
+After an hour or so of shopping, you decide to leave your full trolley by the tills and, for reasons unknown to the shopkeepers, walk out of the shop.

 According to The Telegraph, ‘The average abandoned basket is worth £30 a month, potentially resulting in more than £18bn of lost sales each year.’

 There can be many complications in a buying journey, from technical issues to personal circumstances.
 The customer may have struggled to access the payment mode or maybe the journey wasn’t as user-friendly as they would have liked.

 Or maybe the abandonment was due to a power failure, internet problems or technical issues out of their control, and caused them to suddenly leave without a warning.

 Whatever the reason for abandoning the basket, there is a chance the customer still wants to buy the products, which is where clever basket abandonment campaigns come into play.

-How to reduce basket abandonment
+How to reduce cart abandonment